Software lockout

 In multiprocessor computer systems, software lockout is the issue of performance degradation due to the idle wait times spent by the CPUs in kernel-level critical sections.
-Software lockout is the major cause of scalability degradation in a multiprocessor system, posing a limit on the maximum useful number of processors.
+Software lockout is a major cause of scalability degradation in a multiprocessor system, posing a limit on the maximum useful number of processors.
 To mitigate the phenomenon, the kernel must be designed to have its critical sections as short as possible, therefore decomposing each data structure in smaller substructures.

 Kernel-level critical sections

-In most multiprocessor systems, each processor schedules and controls itself, therefore there's no "supervisor" processor, and kernel data structures are globally shared; sections of code that access those shared data structures are critical sections.
-This design choice is made to improve scaling, reliability and modularity.
-Examples of such kernel data structure are ready list and communication channels.
+In most multiprocessor systems, each processor schedules and controls itself, so there is no "supervisor" processor, and kernel data structures are globally shared; sections of code that access those shared data structures are critical sections.
+This design choice is made to improve scaling, reliability, and modularity.
+Examples of such kernel data structures include ready lists and communication channels.

-A "conflict" happens when more than one processor is trying to access the same resource (a memory portion) at the same time.
-To prevent critical races and inconsistency, only one processor (CPU) at a given time is allowed to access a particular data structure (a memory portion), while other CPUs trying to access at the same time are locked-out, waiting in idle status.
+A conflict happens when more than one processor tries to access the same resource (a memory location) at the same time.
+To prevent race conditions and inconsistency, only one CPU at a given time is allowed to access a particular data structure, while other CPUs trying to access it at the same time are locked out and wait in idle status.

-Three cases can be distinguished when this idle wait is either necessary, convenient, or not convenient.
-The idle wait is necessary when the access is to a ready list for a low level scheduling operation.
-The idle wait is not necessary but convenient in the case of a critical section for synchronization/IPC operations, which require less time than a context switch (executing another process to avoid idle wait).
-Idle wait is instead not convenient in case of a kernel critical section for device management, present in monolithic kernels only.
-A microkernel instead falls on just the first two of the above cases.
+Three cases can be distinguished, in which idle waiting is either necessary, acceptable, or undesirable.
+Idle waiting is necessary when access is to a ready list for a low-level scheduling operation.
+It is acceptable in the case of a critical section for synchronization or IPC operations, which take less time than a context switch (which would itself be required to execute another process in place of idle waiting).
+Idle waiting is undesirable in the case of a kernel critical section for device management, a situation that arises mainly in monolithic kernels.
+A microkernel design only encounters the first two cases.

-In a multiprocessor system, most of the conflicts are kernel-level conflicts, due to the access to the kernel level critical sections, and thus the idle wait periods generated by them have a major impact in performance degradation.
-This idle wait time increases the average number of idle processors and thus decreases scalability and relative efficiency.
+In a multiprocessor system, most conflicts are kernel-level conflicts due to access to kernel-level critical sections, and the resulting idle wait periods have a major impact on performance.
+The cumulative idle wait time increases the average number of idle processors and reduces scalability and relative efficiency.